 Do you realize how insane this is?!

 INSANE.
 And worse it’s my fault.
 In any case I managed to send Cedar off outside.
 He didn’t get kidnapped, I didn’t worry and he got some scooter riding in.

 I’m lucky because I know kids belong outside; playing.
 We do get out.
 Many kids don’t get out at all even with adults.
 However, I’m not so smart in that I’ve been going along with Cedar when he goes outside.
 That’s good for me actually, because I like being outside, but it’s not good for him.
 Plus sometimes, like today, I do need to work and can’t get outside.

 I’m worried we’re raising a bunch of kids who won’t grow up to take risks.
 Kids who think it’s okay to be inside all day long.
 Kids who are losing out on a lot of fun.
 It’s really sad.
-My goal this summer is to read the book Free-Range Kids and to send Cedar out more often all on his own.
+My goal this summer is to follow what I read in the book Free-Range Kids and send Cedar out more often all on his own.

 Read another opinion on free-range kids.